-The experiments with lights-off stimuli were repeated with the smaller lateral radiolar eyes.
-Generally, the lateral eyes produced lower-amplitude responses (average response amplitude to maximum intensity change: $52.7\pm6.0 \text{ mV}$, n=6) compared with the dorsal main eyes (98.8 \pm 27.2 mV, n=16).
+The experiments with light-off stimuli were repeated with the smaller lateral radiolar eyes.
+Generally, the lateral eyes produced lower-amplitude responses (average response amplitude to maximum intensity change: $52.7 \pm 6.0$ mV, n = 6) compared to the dorsal main eyes ( $98.8 \pm 27.2$ mV, n = 16).
 However, all other response properties were consistent with the results from the main radular eyes (Fig. 6).
-The lights-off response of the lateral eyes peaked at 390.8±81.1 ms post-stimulus initiation (1000 ms, maximum intensity stimulus, n=6).
-The $V-\log I$ curves from the lateral radular eyes did not saturate either, and closely matched those of the dorsal eyes (Fig. 6A).
-Their critical flicker fusion curve was comparable to that of the dorsal eyes, with a threshold above the background noise around 25 to 30 Hz (n=7; Fig. 6B).
-The lights-off spectral sensitivity curve of the lateral radular eyes also closely resembled that of the dorsal eyes; with a narrow curve again resulting in a poor best fit to a theoretical opsin template with λ{max} =510 nm (n=6; Figs 5E, 6C).
+The light-off response of the lateral eyes peaked at $390.8 \pm 81.1$ ms-post-stimulus-initiation (1000 ms, maximum intensity stimulus, n = 6).
+The v-log-I curves from the lateral radular eyes did not saturate either and closely matched those of the dorsal eyes (Fig. 6A).
+Their critical flicker fusion curve was comparable to the dorsal eyes, with a threshold above the background noise around 25 to 30 Hz (n = 7) (Fig. 6B).
+The light-off spectral sensitivity curve of the lateral radular eyes also closely resembled that of the dorsal eyes; with a narrow curve again resulting in a poor bestfit to a theoretical opsin template with $\lambda{max} = 510$ nm (n = 6) (Fig. 6C).